Checkpoint 1

 Task 1.1 Wheel Calibration

-The calibration program determines the polarity of the encoders and motors, then performs a wheel speed calibration.
+The calibration program checks the polarity of the encoders and motors, then performs a wheel speed calibration.
 The resulting data are printed to the terminal and stored in the MBot’s non-volatile memory.

 The calibration data consists of: